 The archive needs Aboriginals Benefit Account funding to reach that potential, largely to modernise its software to a so-called cloud-based platform, better arrange metadata and the electronic archival material itself on this platform, and strengthen archive security while generating more and varied content and wider use.
-Julalikari is applying to ABA for the necessary funding with the help of Central Land Council’s ABA applications support project.
+Julalikari is applying to the ABA for the necessary funding with the help of the Central Land Council’s ABA applications support project.

 Enterprise and employment, education and training, sport, health and safety, language and culture, land care and land management, building and other infrastructure, media, leadership and youth initiatives are all eligible for ABA funding.

 An initiative planned at Arlparra, 250 kilometres northeast of Alice Springs in the Sandover/Utopia region, combines health and safety with sporting infrastructure works, for instance.
-A horse program at Ltyentye Apurte (Santa Teresa), 85 kilometres southeast of Alice offers pathways for school students into land and animal management.
-And the Aboriginal organisations behind these initiatives too have requested CLC’s ABA applications support project help towards the strongest possible applications to ABA.
+A horse program at Ltyentye Apurte (Santa Teresa), 85 kilometres southeast of Alice, offers pathways for school students into land and animal management.
+And the Aboriginal organisations behind these initiatives too have requested the CLC’s ABA applications support project help towards the strongest possible applications to the ABA.

 Julalikari director and Nyinkka Nyunyu steering committee member Michael Jones Jampin said that before the digital archive traditional ceremony recordings and those of more public dances were stacked up there in cupboards and drawers.
 “It wasn’t good that way,” he said.
 “The archive is the way of keeping everything safe for our next generations.”